mm6/InternetOfThingsCourse/projects/project1/Project1_No_Photon2.md

 The Node-RED palette has two flows.
 One that publishes to Particle and one that subscribes.
 The Node-RED palette should have a subscribe node wired to a debug node.

 :checkered_flag:**Take a screenshot showing the Node-RED palette.
-The debug panel on the right will show several JSON strings that have arrived from the Argon simulation (by simulation) .
+The debug panel on the right will show several JSON strings that have arrived from the simulated Photon 2 .
 Name your screenshot Project1Part1.png.**

 ### Part 2: Node-RED Programming

 #### Working with flows

 0) The objective of this part is to gain skills in the creation and execution of Node-RED flows.
-We will work with the heartbeat data that we are receiving from our Particle Argon simulation.
+We will work with the heartbeat data that we are receiving from our Photon 2 simulation.
 This is a continuation from our work in Part 1.
 [Follow this link for a good place to learn about Node-RED and its capabilities.](https://nodered.org/docs/)

 1) Wire a function node in between your subscribe node and your debug node.
 The function node will add a timestamp to the incoming message.
 Study this code and use it in your function node: